defold/doc/docs/en/manuals/model-animation.md

 brief: This manual describes how to use 3D model animations in Defold.
 ---

-# 3D skinned animation
+# 3D model animation

-Skeletal animation of 3D models use the bones of the model to apply deformation to vertices in the model.
+Model components can play skeletal animations and morph target animations imported from glTF files.
+Skeletal animation uses the bones of the model to apply deformation to vertices in the model.
+Morph target animation, also known as blend shape animation, changes the shape of the model by animating weights for alternate vertex positions.

 For details on how to import 3D data into a Model for animation, see the [Model documentation](/manuals/model).